expo/expo/docs/pages/versions/v36.0.0/sdk/payments.md

   ...
 ```

-Finally, make sure [CocoaPods](https://cocoapods.org/) is installed and run `pod install` in `your-project-name/ios`.
-This will add the Payments module files to your project and the corresponding dependencies.
+Finally run `npx pod-install`, this will add the Payments module files to your project and the corresponding dependencies.

 ### Register hook in order to let Stripe process source authorization